Protest Isn’t Civil

 The cruel irony is that the success of King’s own project has made the call for more civility from America’s aggrieved groups all the more routine.
 Poor people, immigrants, black activists, and perhaps LGBT employees at a restaurant in Virginia are bludgeoned into silence by the constant cry for civility, made to hold still as injustices are visited upon them.
 Meanwhile, those with no real fear that they’ll ever wind up on the wrong side of the power dynamic in America can scold and hector.
 For the majority, the idea that civility might not be a panacea is purely abstract—there is little reasonable fear that the machinery of the state will be turned against them.

 But that machinery is being turned against thousands, perhaps millions of people today.
 As King lamented, tranquility and the status quo will serve them precious little.
 Civility is an instinct that only serves to silence them.
 It is itself wielded as a cudgel against those already facing obliteration that dictates to them how they must face it.
 It snuffs out nonviolent and violent protest alike.
-Civility is the sleep-aid of a majority inclined to ignore the violence done in its name--because in the end, they will be alright.
+Civility is the sleep-aid of a majority inclined to ignore the violence done in its name—because in the end, they will be alright.